c6o/docs/content/guides/firstapp.md

 The `metadata` section contains information such as the Edition, Display Name and icon used in the CodeZero Marina.

 The `spec` section contains several subsections used by CodeZero:
 * `provisioner` - contains provisioner-specific configuration options.
 There are some reserved fields, such as `package` and `tag-prefix` (see [Application Spec](/reference/appspec.md)), however, the rest of the fields in this section are defined and used by the Provisioner.
-For example, in this example, `storage` and `projects` are specific to the Node-Red Provisioner.
+For example, in this example, `storage` and `projects` are specific to the Node-RED Provisioner.
 * `marina` - tells the Marina desktop how to view (launch) the application in the browser.
 In this case, Node-RED can be viewed in an iFrame, and so is an inline type.
 * `routes` - defines how the network will be configured to access the application.
 In this case, `simple` http routing is used to access the application service `node-red`